A Tour of Wine Grapes: Montepulciano

 Although a bit confusing, Montepulciano wines can be quite good and, as the most exported Italian wine to the U.S., it can be very reasonably priced.
 Cheers!

-Behind the Cork™ - Wine of the Week
+Behind the Cork™ - Art of Earth Montepulciano d'Abruzzo

-Sample Provided by Donna White of Donna White Communications
+Sample Provided by Donna White, Donna White Communications